departmentfortransport/street-manager-docs/docs/api-documentation/V2.10.7/index.md

 <code>PUT /geographical-areas/{geographicalAreaReferenceNumber}</code>

-Geographical Areas allow Admins of a Highway Authority orgnanistation to divide works and records geographically for HA users (such as permit officers or inspectors).
+Geographical Areas allow Admins of a Highway Authority organisation to divide works and records geographically for HA users (such as permit officers or inspectors).
 Organisations can have a maximum of 100 Geographical Areas.
 {: .govuk-body}

 The POST endpoint accepts a CSV file of USRNs and will create a Geographical Area containing those USRNs.